apache/tajo/tajo-docs/src/main/sphinx/getting_started/first_query.rst

         type text)
         using csv with ('csvfile.delimiter'='|') location 'file:/home/x/table1';

-In order to load an external table, you need to use ‘create external table’ statement.
+To load an external table, you need to use ‘create external table’ statement.
 In the location clause, you should use the absolute directory path with an appropriate scheme.
 If the table resides in HDFS, you should use ‘hdfs’ instead of ‘file’.